karta2164480/ItC_HW/README.md

  # ItC-python-hw(crawler)-code #

 Crawler is difficult.
+GitHub is difficult,too.
+If I don't practice it hard,I will not know how to use them.

-Let me edit this README.md
+So,let me edit this README.md in order to practice.